robertluttig/WeatherDashboard/pseudocode.md

 the app then displays the searched cities current weather and forecast
     what we see:
+    Data
-    city name and today's date clud condition img
+    (city name and today's date clud condition img
     Temprature: in imperial units
     Humidity:
     Wind Speed:
-    UV Index:(color coded to reflect 3 different level of UV strength)
+    UV Index:(color coded to reflect 3 different level of UV strength))

 the searched for city also appears below the search bar creating a history of all cities that were searched for